iamarkadyt/aacli/DEVOPS.md

 #### CLI config file

-- HUB account credentials are stored in the CLI config file on the disk that can be easily encrypted with `aacli crypto` command.
+- HUB account credentials are stored in the CLI config file on the disk that can be easily encrypted with `aws-auth crypto` command.
 If encrypted, a user is required to provide a passphrase before performing any manipulations to the CLI config or performing a downstream authentication.
 - CLI config can hold multiple sets of credentials for different HUB accounts.

 #### Renaming the CLI tool